8th APRIL 2018, Scriber_v1.0 Source Code→ Download

 This corresponds to a 20dB increase in detection threshold at the slowest speeds.

-The effect of varying the Bandwidth control in real time, as the bandwidth is reduced, the speed will decrease and the detection threshold is increased.
+The effect of varying the Bandwidth control in real time, as the bandwidth is reduced, the speed will decrease and the received S/N will increased.
 The above picture shows only a small portion of the 100:1 range of this control.

 The effect of varying the Speed control in real time, bandwidth is not changed but more integration time is available.
 This is useful when doppler spreading is present or to slow a maximum bandwidth signal to fit a webSDR.
 The stretched vertical pixel columns in the last two characters clearly show the poly phasing of the raised cosine windows used in pp/mt hell.